 Pitching to the Sharks

-Conor Lewis didn’t anticipate the success he would get and this caused a lot of problems.
+Conor Lewis didn’t anticipate the success and this caused a lot of problems.
 He needed help from the Sharks and appeared on season 13, asking for $500,000 for 10% equity.

-The Sharks loved his demonstration, and they appreciated the fact that the entrepreneur was very honest about the company’s issues.
+The Sharks loved the demonstration, and appreciated how the entrepreneur was honest about the company’s issues.
 However, this also made them hesitant to invest.

-The Sharks were mostly concerned about Conor’s partner, who has an option to buy 40% of the company if it reaches $30 million in gross sales.
-This was a big issue because it put a cap on their future returns.
-The Sharks sadly went out one by one but they loved Conor’s personality.
+The Sharks were mostly concerned about Conor’s partner, who had an option to buy 40% of the business if it reached $30 million in gross sales.
+This was a big issue as it put a cap on their future returns.
+The Sharks sadly went out but they loved Conor’s personality.

 Pillow Fort’s Challenges Post Shark Tank